Impact of Forecast Stability on Navigational Contrail Avoidance: Discussion

 Our analysis of the effectiveness of avoidance maneuvers (Section \ref{sec:effectiveness}) requires information about pairs of cost- and contrail-optimal trajectories and so cannot easily be adapted to use measurements from IAGOS flights.
-However, one key result---that avoidance maneuvers targeting formation are highly effective when considering errors between forecasts and reanalysis---may remain true when considering errors between forecasts and the real world.
+However, one key result---that avoidance maneuvers that avoid formation are likely to be successful when considering errors between forecasts and reanalysis---may remain true when considering errors between forecasts and the real world.
 This is because forecasts of UTLS temperature are better-constrained by observations than forecasts of UTLS humidity and show relatively good agreement with IAGOS measurements \cite{gierens_how_2020, reutter2020ice}, and contrail formation is primarily temperature- rather than humidity-dependent.
 Further, recent experiments and modeling suggests that higher ambient temperatures significantly reduce contrail impacts from lean-burn engines \cite{ponsonby2025updated}.
 This suggests that updated contrail models that more accurately account for vPM activation may in turn exhibit increased forecast skill since temperature is both a stable and accurate forecast feature.
+It is worth noting that these findings do not imply that performing navigational avoidance based on formation criteria alone would be advisable, as such a strategy would result in prohibitively large fuel penalties.